netgen-layouts/layouts-core/README.md

 where `mysql://root@localhost/ngbm` is a DSN to your MySQL database.

-If you use PostgreSQL, you can use the following command:
+You can also use PostgreSQL:

 ```
 $ DATABASE=pgsql://user:pass@localhost/ngbm composer test
 ```

-# Running API tests
+## API tests

-To run the API tests, you need a database.
-Create an empty MySQL database and run the tests with:
+To run the API tests, you need a real database.
+Create an empty MySQL or PostgreSQL database and run the tests with:

 ```
 $ DATABASE=mysql://user:pass@localhost/ngbm composer test-api